- Chapter 4 -

 Natural Resistance

 My business partner and I had an experience which demonstrates the resistance people have with regard to accepting advice, even when they have asked for it.
 We had a confectionery manufacturing business and hired an outside consultant to make recommendations about our manufacturing procedures.
 He came in with a drawing which he used to demonstrate how we should move our machinery and equipment around to get a better flow of product.
-We studied it and concluded the plan made sense.
-Resistance to good advice from consultants
+We studied it and concluded the plan made sense."What's next?" we asked.

 "What do you mean, 'What's next?'" he responded.